Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Algorithmic Details

 The pseudocode blocks below present MINTO and its extension to IQN, CQL, and SAC in Alg. \ref{alg:dqn+minto}, Alg. \ref{alg:iqn+minto}, Alg. \ref{alg:cql-value}, and Alg. \ref{alg:sac-single+minto} respectively.
 Changes in the pseudocode of the underlying algorithms are colored red.
 Note that $\lceil{\cdot}\rceil$ denotes the stop-gradient operator.
 For MINTO we want to explicitly stop the gradient, as the target computation relies on both the online as well as the target parameters.
 In contrast to other methods, like DoubleDQN, for example, the gradient is not stopped by the $\arg\max$ operator, as the online values are used directly.

 In Alg. \ref{alg:sac-single+minto}, SAC is adapted to use a single Q-function critic, following the approach taken in Simba (\cite{leesimba,lee2025hyperspherical}) on many benchmarks, which also relies on a single critic.
 This choice motivated our design, as it simplifies computation while remaining effective when combined with the MINTO operator in the target computation.
+In practice, we also experimented with a double-critic setup (see Fig.~\ref{fig:simbav2_mujoco_individual}-\ref{fig:simbav1_hbench_individual},~\ref{fig:crossq+wn_mujoco_individual}, and ~\ref{fig:crossq+wn_hbench_individual}), where we evaluate the Clipped Double Q-Learning~(CDQ) trick with and without MINTO integration of online estimates.

+For MINTO integration with CDQ, we considered two variants.
+In the first variant (as in SimbaV1 and SimbaV2), the online estimates from both critics are aggregated to compute a single shared target value, which is then used to update both networks.
+In the second variant (as in CrossQ+WN), each critic is updated using only its corresponding online estimate when forming the target.
+This is a design choice, and a more detailed investigation is left for future work.

-In practice, we also experimented with a twin-critic setup (see Fig.~\ref{fig:simbav2_mujoco_individual}-\ref{fig:simbav1_hbench_individual}).
-However, the largest performance gains were observed with the single-critic variant, since applying the minimum operator on all online and target networks, in the twin-critic case, can lead to conservative updates.
-On the other hand, the stochastic policy and temperature updates are retained as in standard SAC.
+In general, the largest performance gains were observed with the single-critic variant, since applying the minimum operator on all online and target networks, in the \ac{CDQ} case, can lead to overly conservative updates.
+Nevertheless, the performance gains remain clear after integrating MINTO into the \ac{CDQ} trick, especially as shown in Fig.~\ref{fig:crossq+wn_mujoco_individual} and \ref{fig:crossq+wn_hbench_individual} when using the CrossQ+WN~\citep{palenicek2025scalingoff} algorithm.
+The stochastic policy and temperature updates are retained as in standard SAC.

 Overall, the MINTO modifications presented in Alg. \ref{alg:dqn+minto}, \ref{alg:iqn+minto}, \ref{alg:cql-value}, and \ref{alg:sac-single+minto} are straightforward to implement and can be integrated with minimal changes to the underlying algorithms.
 This makes MINTO a practical approach for extending existing value-based and actor-critic methods without introducing significant complexity.